We earn commissions from brands listed on this site, which influences how listings are presented.

 Credit card companies love to promote their "low starting APR," but most credit cards have variable APRs that can increase if overall interest rates are raised by the Federal Reserve.
 What they don't clearly explain is how dramatically and quickly these rates can change.

-• How variable APR really works: Variable rates are typically calculated as the Federal Prime Rate plus a margin (usually 10-20 percentage points).
-When the Fed raises rates, your APR automatically increases—often within one or two billing cycles.
+• How variable APR really works: Variable rates are typically calculated as the Prime Rate plus a disclosed margin.
+When the Fed raises (or lowers) rates and the Prime moves, your APR usually adjusts automatically—often within one or two billing cycles.

-• The notification loophole: While credit card companies must notify you of APR changes, variable rate increases tied to Federal Reserve changes don't require the standard 45-day advance notice.
-You might only discover the increase when you receive your credit card statement.
+• The notification loophole: While credit card companies must notify you of APR changes, increases tied to an index (like Prime) are exempt from the 45‑day advance‑notice rule; you’ll typically see them reflected on your statement.

 • Rate timing strategy: Credit cards with a variable rate can also increase if overall interest rates are raised by the Federal Reserve, which means your monthly payments can jump unexpectedly, even with a perfect payment history.